b57-clouddevops/ansible/README.md

                 1) Placing the ANSIBLE Installation Script as a part of the system start up
                 2) Ensure the AMI that you're using for your server creation should have Ansible Installed
+                3) As of today, ansible-pull can only fetch the code from GIT based repositories only